hawkinsw/CPPTimes/variables-intro-naming.md

 ### Unchanging Variables

 Even (especially?) good programmers know that it is hard to remember the meaning of their code from one day to the next.
-The task of remembering the point of a snippet of code is all that much harder when there are strange numbers littered throughout the code.
+The task of remembering the point of a snippet of code is all that much harder when there are strange numbers littered throughout.

 For instance, consider the code below: